arunsadhasivam/Snaplogic/kafka/ConsumerGroupIssues/Readme.md

 ISSUE:
 ======

-    -for the first we need to set the partition - 0
+    -for the first we need to set the pipeline hardcoded to make binding happen. partition - 0
         seektype - specific offset
         offset - 0